Tremé Creole Gumbo & Congo Square Rhythms

 Louis Armstrong Park 701 North Rampart Street, New Orleans, Louisiana 70116

-As far as food, the Gumbo Festival promises over a dozen culinary wizards offering their own carefully curated takes on the city's finest gumbos, with the annual vegan gumbo contest tipping its hat to those who have gone green.
-The Congo Rhythms food court will offer a spread of classic NOLA fares—red beans and rice, crabmeat beignets, deep fried bell peppers, and is your mouth watering yet?
+By some incredible planning and good fortune, it all goes down the same weekend as the Gumbo Festival: which promises over a dozen culinary wizards offering their own carefully-curated takes on the city's finest gumbos, with the annual vegan gumbo contest tipping its hat to those who have gone green.
+The Congo Rhythms food court will offer a spread of other classic NOLA fares—red beans and rice, crabmeat beignets, deep fried bell peppers, and is your mouth watering yet?

 Both events will have their respective arts markets.
 Visit the Treme side for local wares and the Congo corner for imported arts, crafts, jewelry, and more from Africa, the Caribbean, and Latin America.
 Within the arts markets, supervised kids activities will be available, including creative workshops led by local artists.